colinbousige/BoroML/README.md

 - `BoroPy.py`:
   - Streamlit GUI tool to build and visualize borophene structures
   - Usage (local): `streamlit run BoroPy.py`
-  - Or [online app](https://boroml-6lykqznd6cqcahzupk96cr.streamlit.app/) (3D view only works locally)
+    - Or use the [online app](https://boroml-6lykqznd6cqcahzupk96cr.streamlit.app/) (but the 3D view only works locally)
 - `generatorfunctions.py`:
   - Set of functions to generate borophene structures, write LAMMPS input files, etc. Called in other scripts.
 - `xgenerate-structure`: